 HR professionals who work onsite are the most concerned about their job security, while HR professionals who work 100% remotely are the least concerned.
 Unsurprisingly, HR professionals who reported that their company has laid people off in anticipation of the recession were much more likely to be worried about losing their jobs than HR professionals whose company has not laid anyone off.

 At first glance, the current economy or recession seems to play a major role in HR dissatisfaction.
 46% of HR professionals who reported being very dissatisfied with their current job also stated that the current economy is making their job much harder.
 So they must be dissatisfied because their jobs are harder, right?
 To confirm this, we looked at other job-related factors.
 And what we found was surprising…

-Poor job security does not seem to negatively impact job satisfaction.
+Poor job security does not seem to impact job satisfaction negatively.
 Despite the recession making HR professionals’ jobs more difficult, most dissatisfied respondents are not concerned about losing their jobs.
 82% of HR professionals who fear losing their jobs in the next 6 months are either satisfied or very satisfied with their jobs.

 Stay with us here…

 Since HR professionals at companies with recent layoffs are among those most concerned about their own job security, and since those most concerned with their job security are also the most satisfied, HR professionals who are helping with layoffs may be some of the most satisfied with their jobs.